 Let it sit for a few minutes.
 It can sit for up to half an hour.
 This allows the berries to macerate.
 The result is nice and juicy to fill your shortcakes.

 And now for the finale.
 No strawberry shortcake (and really no perfect dessert (or breakfast!), in my opinion) is complete without whipped cream.
 Despite being dairy-free, this whipped cream recipe is as simple as could be.

 Remember to stick your can of coconut milk in the fridge before whipping.
 Ideally, it will chill for several hours.
 Even overnight works.
 This helps the fats in the coconut milk come together and whip up more easily.

 This delicious dairy-free whipped cream only needs 3 ingredients.
 First is the full fat coconut milk.
 Then, a bit of powdered sugar.
 And then a drop of vanilla extract.
 Finally, get whipping on high speed until soft peaks form.

-- Vegan Gluten Free Four Berry Pie Bars.
-This classic Michigan dessert goes gluten free, vegan and hand-held.
+- Vegan Gluten Free Four Berry Pie Bars

 This recipe makes fluffy gluten free and vegan shortcakes topped with juicy strawberry filling and light coconut whipped cream.
 The perfect summer fruit dessert.

-- 1 1/2 cups gluten-free all purpose flour (homemade or store-bought)
+- 1 ½ cups gluten-free all purpose flour

 - 2 teaspoon baking powder